590 Incubation Centers On Cards Under PMs Start-up Programme - UrduPoint

 590 Incubation Centers On Cards Under PM's Start-up Programme

-As exclusive digital platform of the Prime Minister's start-up programme, the IdeaGist is set to establish 590 incubation and accelerators at national educational institutions

-ISLAMABAD, (UrduPoint / Pakistan Point News - 2nd Jul, 2019 ) :As exclusive digital platform of the Prime Minister's start-up programme, the IdeaGist is set to establish 590 incubation and accelerators at national educational institutions.
+ISLAMABAD, Jul 7 (UrduPoint / Pakistan Point News - 7th Jul, 2019 ) :As an exclusive digital platform of the Prime Minister's start-up programme, the IdeaGist is set to establish 590 incubators and accelerators at national educational institutions.

 The program is aimed at shifting job-centric academic orientation towards society-led innovative exploration and developing vibrant entrepreneurship ecosystem.